jk-kashe/gcp-database-demos/alloydb/cymbal-air/README.md

     ```
     git clone https://github.com/jk-kashe/gcp-database-demos
     cd gcp-database-demos/alloydb/cymbal-air
-    ./set-vars.sh
+    make apply
     ```
-    * Set vars will ask you to provide variable values.
+    * Deployment script ask you to provide variable values.
 Most variables should be auto-populated, but check they are correct.
 It's assumed you have the knowledge of GCP to find the correct values!
       * Set AlloyDB password to a reasonably secure one
       * demo_app_support_email MUST be email of the useraccount you are logged-in with in the GCP console
     * Provision the environment
-    ```
-    terraform init
-    terraform apply
-    ```

     Note: __if the script fails__, it's most likely a dependency issue.
-Just run terraform apply again - it should work every time, 80% of the time.
+Just run `make apply` again - it should work every time, 80% of the time.
 Sorry about that :)

 **Step 2**